emily-longman/Nucella_can_Pop_Genomics/README.md

 #### 06 - Mask Repeats

-01_repeat_softmask_C.gigas.sh - Use repeat masker (https://github.com/Dfam-consortium/RepeatMasker) to softmask the genome.
+01_repeat_softmask_C.gigas.sh - Use [RepeatMasker] (https://github.com/Dfam-consortium/RepeatMasker) to softmask the genome.

 #### 07 - Annotate the Genome

+01_Augustus.sh - Use [Augustus] (https://github.com/Gaius-Augustus/Augustus) to annotate the softmasked genome.

+02_snpeff.sh -

 ## Part 2 - Fastq to VCF

 This set of scripts will take the Pool-seq raw reads, trim them then map them to the genome and then call variants.
+Note: The genome and accompanying annotation were moved to the long term file storage prior to running these scripts.

-#### 01 - QC reads
+### 01 - QC reads

 These scripts will check the quality of the pool-seq raw reads.